nikevelik/FMI-ARCADE-WEB/README.md

 3. Sigma 0: an essential constant function that integrates circular right rotations and bit-wise shifting operations.
 It operates on the input 'x' at specific bit positions (7, 18, and 3) to introduce further complexity and security to the SHA-256 algorithm.

 4. Sigma 1: a critical constant function in the SHA-256 algorithm, similar to SIG0.
 It applies circular right rotations and bit-wise shifting operations to the input 'x' at specified bit positions (17, 19, and 10).
 SIG1 contributes to the overall robustness and cryptographic properties of the hash function.

+### Constants
+1. Round Constants (K0-K63): SHA-256 uses a set of 64 constant 32-bit words (K0, K1, ..., K63) during the processing of each 512-bit block of the input message.
+These constants are derived from the fractional parts of the cube roots of the first 64 prime numbers.